-There has been a great deal of interest in the programme with two full cohorts that began in September and October 2016.
-Feedback from participants was positive, telling us they value the “real life real time” learning they are able to take back to their practices to help local improvements happen.
+There has been a great deal of interest in the programme with four full cohorts joining since September 2016.
+Feedback from participants has been positive, telling us they value the “real life real time” learning they are able to take back to their practices to help local improvements happen.

 What does it cost?

 - Overnight accommodation with group meal is provided free for the middle night if attending on consecutive days.

 - Travel costs are not funded.
 Delegates will need to arrange their own travel as needed.